botter-live/botter.live-Android/README.md

 Click the <strong>Next</strong> button and then skip the verification step.

-### Step :three:: Add your Server key to Botter for Android settings
+### Step :three:: Add your Server key to BOTTER for Android settings

 Finally, click the settings icon on top left and select <strong>‘Project settings’</strong>, then <strong>‘Cloud Messaging tab’</strong> and copy your Server key.